Becoming a Vegetarian – Step by Step for Beginners

 Vegetarian Tip #2.
 Become more educated about vegetarianism

-It’s important to understand how skipping meat can affect your nutritional needs as well as the best sources for all the plant-based sources for all the macro- and micro-nutrients your body needs.
+It’s important to understand how skipping meat can affect your nutritional needs.
+Learn what are the best sources for all the macro- and micro-nutrients your body needs.
 (Source)

 Vegetarian Tip #3.
 Pick a new grain, bean, or vegetable each week to try

 One of the critical points about eliminating meat is you need to find quality sources of protein that you enjoy eating.
-Nearly every food has some amount of protein, and it is very rare for anyone in the US to have an actual protein deficiency but getting the right amount of high-quality protein can make a difference in how you feel and how much energy you have.
+Nearly every food has some amount of protein.
+It is very rare for anyone in the US to have an actual protein deficiency.
+Getting the right amount of high-quality protein can make a difference in how you feel and how much energy you have.

 This is a process, so be patient.
 Not everything you make will be a hit, and you may make some things that you really don’t like.
 That’s okay because you don’t know until you try.
 When you try a new food or recipe, be sure to keep notes on what you liked (and didn’t like) about it, so you know for next time.
 You will slowly add to your repertoire of foods and recipes, and you’ll be exploring new territory with each attempt.